 I arrived in Tabor shortly after noon on a Sunday afternoon in May.
-After walking up and down Main Street without finding the Historical Society, I encountered an elderly gentleman in a golf cart who asked if I were lost.
+After walking up and down Main Street without finding the Historical Society, I encountered an elderly gentleman in a golf cart who gave me the famous Iowa greeting, "Are you lost?"
 He directed me to a white frame building with a sign proclaiming it to be the Musical Conservatory of Tabor College.
 While I was photographing it, he arrived with his golf cart and drove me around the town to show me other attractions—including the other Tabor College building and the more famous Todd House, with its connection to the underground railroad.
 My guide, who had served under Patton in Germany, regaled me with tales of his World War II experience.
 Sorry I was to leave him when I had to get on to Omaha.

 Later I contacted Wanda Ewalt at the Tabor Historical Society and received more information about Tabor College along with the yearbook photo which appears below.